jclerc/bankin-scraper/README.md

 _`cpu` here is measured by time command, and represent how much cpu time the process actually took_

-Now, deciding how much tabs we need isn't that obvious.
+Now, deciding how many tabs we need isn't that obvious.
-For instance, using 32 to 64 tabs make it slightly faster, but it takes almost 2x more memory.
+For instance, using 32 to 64 tabs make it slightly faster, but it almost takes 2x more memory.
-But we can make an approximation on how many times we can run the script per hour and per gb of ram: `x = 3600/time * (1000/mem)`.
+But we can approximate how many times we can run the script per hour and per gb of ram: `x = 3600/time * (1000/mem)`.
 Here are the results:

 | tabs            | 1      | 2      | 4      | 8      | 16     | 32     | 64      |